ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_winrm.rst

     ansible_connection: winrm
     ansible_winrm_transport: credssp

-There are some extra host variables that can be set as shown below:
+Some extra host variables that can be set as shown below:

 .. code-block:: yaml